webblepebbles/MetalRenderr/README.md

   There is a Suggestion tag on the Issues tab now!
 Please share your suggestions for MetalRender, I'm open to all suggestions and thanks for your help making
   MetalRender better for everyone!

-- Does it work with xxx launcher?
+- ~~Does it work with xxx launcher?~~

-  As long as your launcher doesn't mess with display libraries, GLFW or EGL (like Prism does), it would work.
+  ~~As long as your launcher doesn't mess with display libraries, GLFW or EGL (like Prism does), it would work.
 It has been verifyed to NOT work on Prism launcher.
-The Offical Mojang launcher works.
+The Offical Mojang launcher works.~~ This is invalid now, we do not check for GLFW

 ---